-A family caregiver selflessly offers an unparalleled and irreplaceable gift.
+A cancer caregiver, whether they are family or a friend, selflessly offers an unparalleled and irreplaceable gift.
 Caregivers are the most important members of a cancer patient's team on a day-to-day basis.
-They're the unsung heroes and are always willing to put their loved one's needs before their own.
+They're the unsung heroes who are always willing to put their loved one's needs before their own.

 1. Subscribe to a Meal Delivery Service

 Planning meals and cooking nutritious food to support a cancer patient's needs can be time-consuming and require special shopping trips.
 Giving the gift of meal prep and planning to a cancer caregiver would save them time and allow them to either take a few more moments to themselves or place attention on other areas that might have been neglected.